arzwa/MultilocusIsland/docs/draft-hapdip2.md

 in each such cross the proportion of migrant alleles is exactly halved) is an adequate estimator of the gene flow factor.

+The approach enables us to study the model at population genetic equilibrium using efficient numerical methods, and in particular to examine the relationship between the genetic architecture of local adaptation and the ability to maintain adaptive differentiation in the face of gene flow.
-We find that dominance can have a considerable impact on both the extent of adaptive differentiation and the ability to maintain it.
+Our analyses for homogeneous genetic architectures indicate that when there is selection the diploid phase, dominance can have a considerable impact on both the extent of adaptive differentiation and the ability to maintain it.
 Single locus theory can be somewhat misleading in this regard, in that it tends to highlight the relative precariousness of local adaptation due to recessive alleles, whereas in the multilocus setting (partially) recessive variants may